Australian Government Bureau of Meteorology

 Thomson River:

-The Thomson River at Longreach is currently at 3.11 m and steady, below the minor flood level.
+The Thomson River at Longreach is currently at 3.76 m and approaching a peak, above the minor flood level.

-The Thomson River at Stonehenge is currently at 2.20 m and rising, with minor flooding.
+The Thomson River at Stonehenge was at 2.23 m around 8:20 am Saturday and falling, with minor flooding.

-The Thomson River at Jundah is currently at 1.72 m and steady, below the minor flood level.
+The Thomson River at Jundah was at 3.78 m around 4:00 pm Saturday and falling, with minor flooding.

 Barcoo River to Isisford:

 No observations are currently available for the Alice River at Barcaldine.
-However, it is estimated that the river level is above the minor flood level and falling following a minor flood peak during Saturday.
+Based on nearby automatic gauges, it is estimated that the river level is below the minor flood level and falling.

-The Alice River at Barcaldine may remain above the minor flood level (3.00 m) for the remainder of Sunday and into Monday.
+The Alice River at Barcaldine is likely to remain below the minor flood level (3.00 m).

 Barcoo River downstream of Isisford:

-The Barcoo River at Retreat is currently at 1.49 m and falling, below the minor flood level.
+The Barcoo River at Retreat is currently at 0.89 m and steady, below the minor flood level.

-The Barcoo River at Retreat is expected to remain below the minor flood level (2.14 m).
+The Barcoo River at Retreat may exceed the minor flood level (2.14 m) during Monday.
+Further rises are possible as upstream flows arrive.

 Flood Safety Advice: